Skip to main content

 The course has two main aims:

-1. To further develop the skills needed to use a modern language (reading, writing, listening, speaking); and
+1. Further develop the skills needed to use a modern language (reading, writing, listening, speaking); and

-2. To prepare students for advanced level courses (NCEA Level 3 assessments)
+2. Prepare students for advanced level courses (NCEA Level 3 assessments)

 Methods of assessment: NCEA students will prepare for both internal and external assessments.

 All language skills (reading, writing, listening, speaking) will be formally tested during the year.
-In Term 2 and Term 3 a number of NCEA Internal Assessments (oral and written) will be conducted by:
+In Term 2 and Term 3 several NCEA Internal Assessments (oral and written) will be conducted by:

 • Three examinations testing reading and writing skills